webmasterkai/wayoffthegrid/docs/orientation/6-propulsion.md

 The shaft seal is located at the inboard end of the fibreglass tube which passes through the hull.
 The fibreglass tube and the stuffing box are connected by means of a short length of flexible rubber tubing held in place by hose clamps.
 These clamps and the stuffing box should be inspected on a regular basis.
 Replace clamps if any sign of corrosion or rusting is present.
 If leaking is found, the hose clamps should be checked.
 If the shaft to be removed and the "Strong Seal" repaired.
 For more information read leak is excessive, the stuffing box seal must be serviced.
 This requires the prop the Strong Seal information included with your owners information.
 NOTE: The rubber tubing and clamps at the stuffing box must be inspected at least yearly.

-## Propeller

-- Forward Clockwise, viewed from stern.
-Walks to starboard.
-- Reverse Counterclockwise, viewed from stern.
-Walks to port.
-- Max 3-blade 19" Folding propeller ('14)
-- Prop Pitch Setting: 20deg RH - X=K, Y=E. 18deg RH - X=
-- Zinc 70mm.
-- Drive Type: Direct Drive
-- Stainless steel 1 ¼” prop shaft with bronze strut
-- Shaft - length: 40 inches, diameter: 1.25 inches
-- strut width: 5 inches
-- Line Cutter:  Spurs Marine Model B for zincs.  <http://www.spursmarine.com>   800.824-5372
-- Spare 3-blade bronze fixed-pitch prop

-A folding propeller is fitted, it must be recognized that it generally has lower reverse thrust than other types.
-Plan your docking maneuvers accordingly.

-When sailing, it is preferable to lock the propeller shaft to help engage feathering of the propeller by putting the engine in reverse gear after it has been shut off.
-This will prevent the propeller from rotating or "free-wheeling."
-You should not be sailing at a speed of more than two or three knots when you shift into reverse.
-Sudden reversing of the direction of rotation of the prop shaft puts strain on the transmission, slower is better.
-The design of the Yanmar transmission is such as to prevent the transmission being shifted back into neutral until the transmission has stopped its rotation.

-The standard propeller supplied with the yacht is a fixed three-bladed bronze unit.
-It's in storage as a spare.

 ## Exhaust System